DavidPeterWatson/Coding/Coding.md

 ## Interface Segregation

-A client should never be forced to implement an interface that it doesn&#39;t use, or clients shouldn&#39;t be forced to depend on methods they do not use.
+A client should never be forced to implement an interface that it doesn't use, or clients shouldn't be forced to depend on methods they do not use.

 ## Dependency Inversion or Inversion of Control